 Reliable contacts can give you the scoop about the employer, the co-workers, the work environment, or any other helpful information.
 Finding out about a company will help to prepare your employment application and get prepped for an interview.

-Who better to talk to about the job than with someone you know and who has an inside edge on the company?
+Who better to talk to about the job than someone you know who has an inside edge on the company?

-Use networking to collecting vital information on a desired industry, company, or particular position.
-Consider your network a source of fresh ideas for any aspect of your career or job search.
+Use networking to collect vital information on a desired industry, company, or particular position.
+Consider your network a source of fresh ideas for any career or job search aspect.
 Being visible and available to your connections will build your status.

-Enhance your professional reputation by being supportive and knowledgeable while you are exchanging information.
+Enhance your professional reputation by being supportive and knowledgeable while exchanging information.

 Networking will play a critical role if you want to make a career change from one industry to another.
 Or a career transition from one position to an entirely new one.
 Research and learn as much as possible about the industry sector or the available position you wish to secure.
 Researching will be beneficial with each step of your job search.